 Don’t panic.
 Keep the lights dim, and try returning to your book or turning on some calm music until you start to feel sleepy.

 Another option?
 Tell yourself you have to stay awake.
 This is referred to as a paradoxical intention.
 In layman’s terms, it’s reverse psychology.
 While you’re wired on caffeine, run with it, telling your brain you have to pull an all-nighter and you are not going to fall asleep.
 You’re lying there awake anyway; give it a try, because your brain may just fall for it.

 If you’ve tried everything you can think of, you can always take advantage of being awake.
 Fold some laundry, clean out a drawer, wipe down the bathroom counters, make a grocery list or write a letter to a friend.
 While you may not get any sleep, you can get some chores done and sleep better the next night.

 There’s nothing quite like a delicious cup of coffee, but it shouldn’t interfere with getting a great night of sleep.
 To avoid having a sleepless night, you can try some daytime tricks like limiting your caffeine to morning hours, exercising moderately, drinking plenty of water, and not eating too close to bedtime.
 You may also want to avoid bright lights and overstimulation late at night, as well as keep a regular sleep schedule.
 Picking a relaxing activity to do right before bed may help you ease into sleep.
 And don’t panic if you don’t fall asleep right away.

 We hope these tips and tricks help you get more high-quality sleep, no matter when you drink coffee.
-Sleep well!
+Sleep well and enjoy your coffee!